dimabarbul/XReports/docs/xreports/html-writers.md

-# HtmlStringWriter
+# Html Writers

+The library provides 2 writers for Html reports: HtmlStringWriter and HtmlStreamWriter.
 HtmlStringWriter class provides ability to write Html report to string using System.Text.StringBuilder.
-It is thread-safe.
+HtmlStreamWriter allows writing report to stream.
+Both classes are thread-safe.

-Internally HtmlStringWriter class uses instance of IHtmlStringCellWriter to write cells which allows changing the way cell is written easily.
+Internally both writers have similar structure, so examples below are valid for them.
+Both of them use cell writers (IHtmlStringCellWriter and IHtmlStreamCellWriter) that allows changing the way cells are written easily.

 ## .NET Core Integration

-You need to call extension method AddHtmlStringWriter.
-There are 3 forms of this method.
+You need to call extension method AddHtmlStringWriter/AddHtmlStreamWriter.
+There are 3 forms of the methods.

 ```c#
 // Registers HtmlStringWriter as implementation of IHtmlStringWriter and